jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 is fast enough.

 ## Bandwidth
-Bandwidth is when you think of the volume passing through your connection: think of a road.
+Bandwidth is when you think of the volume of data passing through your connection: think of a road.
 The more lanes it has, the more vehicles can pass through at a given time.